hpc/charliecloud/doc/faq.rst

   whether :code:`foo` is a hostname or the first (and only) component of the path :code:`foo/bar`.
 The `resolution rule
   <https://stackoverflow.com/a/37867949>`_ is: if the ambiguous substring
-  contains a dot, assume it's a hostname; otherwise, assume it's a path component.
+  contains a dot, assume it’s a hostname; otherwise, assume it’s a path component.

 * The only character that cannot go in a POSIX filename is slash.
 Thus,